ietf-wg-acme/acme/draft-ietf-acme-acme.md

 1. Compute SAN A and SAN B in the same way as the client.
 2. Open a TLS connection to the domain name being validated, presenting SAN A in the SNI field.
 This connection MUST be sent to TCP port 443 on the TLS server.
-In the ClientHello initiating the TLS handshake, the server MUST include a server\_name extension (i.e., SNI) containing SAN A. The server SHOULD ensure that it does not reveal SAN B in any way when making the TLS connection, such that the presentation of SAN B in the returned certificate proves association with the client.
+In the ClientHello initiating the TLS handshake, the server MUST include a server\_name extension (i.e., SNI) containing SAN A and an application\_layer\_protocol\_negotiation extension indicating the "acme" protocol.
+The server SHOULD ensure that it does not reveal SAN B in any way when making the TLS connection, such that the presentation of SAN B in the returned certificate proves association with the client.
-3. Verify that the certificate contains a subjectAltName extension containing dNSName entries of SAN A and SAN B and no other entries.
+3. Verify that the ServerHello contains an application\_layer\_protocol\_negotiation extension indicating only the "acme" protocol.
+4. Verify that the certificate contains a subjectAltName extension containing dNSName entries of SAN A and SAN B and no other entries.
 The comparison MUST be insensitive to case and ordering of names.

 If all of the above verifications succeed, then the validation is successful.
 Otherwise, the validation fails.